 March 24-25, 2017

-Juhani T. Linnainmaa, University of South California, Marshall and NBER, and Michael R. Roberts, University of Pennsylvania and NBER
+Juhani T. Linnainmaa, the University of South California, Marshall and NBER, and Michael R. Roberts, the University of Pennsylvania and NBER

 Using data spanning the 20th century, Linnainmaa and Roberts show that most accounting-based return anomalies are spurious.
 When examined out-of-sample by moving either backward or forward in time, anomalies' average returns decrease, and volatilities and correlations with other anomalies increase.
 The data-snooping problem is so severe that even the true asset pricing model is expected to be rejected when tested using in-sample data.
 The researchers' results suggest that asset pricing models should be tested using out-of-sample data or, when not feasible, by whether a model is able to explain half of the in-sample alpha.

 Robin Greenwood and Andrei Shleifer, Harvard University and NBER, and Yang You, Harvard University